Friedberg, Hesse: History

 The city became a Free Imperial City (Freie Reichsstadt) of the Holy Roman Empire with a charter given in 1211.
 From the 14th-15th centuries, a 'noble republic' existed where twelve noble families shared a single castle.
-Between 1337-1498, the constitution for the castle developed with a network of knightly families with rights to elect a Burggraf (burgrave), two Baumeister, and twelve Regimentsburgmannen.
+Between 1337 and 1498, the constitution for the castle developed with a network of knightly families with rights to elect a Burggraf (burgrave), two Baumeister, and twelve Regimentsburgmannen.
 They carried out numerous functions such as representing the community, maintaining the buildings and governing the affairs of the city.
 The Friedberg 'noble republic' was unusual in that it was sustained by a large number of families and its organization was formalized by a constitution.
 Under Napoleon, it was incorporated in the Grand Duchy of Hesse (Hesse-Darmstadt).

 Friedberg sits atop a basalt plateau overlooking the Usa and has been populated at least since Roman times.
 The relics of a Mesolithic settlement have been found in Bruchenbrücken, a suburb of Friedberg.
 Castle Hill was the location of a Roman military camp, part of the limes or border fortifications and presumably identical with the castellum in monte tauno that is quoted in Roman records during the 1st century AD, though this is still under discussion.
 Ruins of the camp, as well as other Roman ruins, have been found and conserved, such as the remains of Roman public baths (thermae).
 The Roman settlement was abandoned during the retreat of the Romans on the Rhine frontier by 260 AD.
 The crown and ports atop the Adolfsturm (the most prominent feature of the Friedberg castle) was restored during the 1980s.